 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1.7 Priority 7A Provide instruction in Physical Education, Art, and Music by specialist teachers.
 In 2020-21, 100% of students were provided or offered instruction in PE, Art, and Music.
 100% of students were provided or offered instruction in PE, Art, and Music.
+100% of students were provided or offered instruction in PE, Art, and Music.
 100% of students will be provided/offered instruction in PE, Art, and Music.
 1.8 Priority 7C Rate of students with special needs receiving appropriate time for services as required by IEP.
 In 2020-21, 100% of students with special needs received the appropriate time for services.
+100% of students with special needs received the appropriate time for services.
 100% of students with special needs received the appropriate time for services.
 100% of students with special needs will receive the appropriate time for services.